KenulaNimhan/student-enrollment-system/README.md

 1. [create.sql](schema/create.sql) - create the database
 2. [schema.sql](schema/schema.sql) - create the tables in the database
 3. [populate.sql](schema/populate.sql) - add data to the tables

+>[!NOTE]
+>The above schema is defined specifically for **MS SQL**.
+Slight variations may be needed if you are using a different type of database.
+Make sure to make the required changes to the schema before execution.

 ## Run Server
 In the `...\server` directory, run the following commands,